alejandroalffer/alastria-node-t/README.md

 $ docker-compose up -d
 ```

-* The command runs the service in the background, and you can check its activity by running:
+* The command runs the service in the background, and you can check it`'s activity by running:

 ```console
 $ docker-compose logs -f --tail=20